ArendPeter/JavaGuide/mydoc/2a_CodeCompileRun.md

 ---
-title: Code Compile Run
+title: 2.1 Code Compile Run
 tags:
 audience: programmers
 type:
 homepage:
 ---
 Now that we have Java setup we can write our first program.
 Just open up a text editor and we can get started.
 Any text editor should work however I recommend using a basic text editor which does not include auto complete.
 When you’re starting out I feel that’s it’s good practice to type out everything to ensure that you understand it.
 Syntax highlighting however is a nice feature that you may want to have for your text editor.
-My current go to text editor is Atom , however other good basic text editors include Notepad2, Notepad++, and Sublime Text.
+My current go-to text editor is Atom, however other good basic text editors include Notepad2, Notepad++, and Sublime Text.

 Once you've chosen your editor open it up and type the following code.